MrSumthun/PyPad/README.md

 - file_name — base name for the data file
 - log_file_name — base name for the log file

-Recommended improvements:
-- Add a settings/config file for user preferences
-- Use a file dialog for choosing save locations

 ## Development notes
 - Current implementation opens files at module import and keeps handles open.
 Prefer using context managers (with open(...)) to avoid resource leaks.